Written by Andrea Clares, ANutr & Talia Cecchele, RD

 3. Marked distress regarding binge eating

-4. Absence of regular compensatory behaviors (such as purging)
+4. Absence of regular compensatory behaviours (such as purging)

-Unlike in people with Bulimia, no compensatory behaviours (e.g. vomiting, laxative misuse, over exercise) are present in individuals with BED.
+Unlike in people with Bulimia Nervosa, no compensatory behaviours (e.g. vomiting, laxative misuse, over exercise) are present in individuals with Binge Eating Disorder.

 Is Binge Eating the Same as Overeating?

 An occurrence of binge eating has two specific features: